dinisvieira/xamarin-intro-worshop/Guide-Windows.md

 ## Before starting

-* This guide applies to Visual Studio 2013, but you shouldn't have any trouble following it with Xamarin Studio. (you can refer to the [Xamarin guides](http://developer.xamarin.com/guides/cross-platform/getting_started/introducing_xamarin_studio/) anyway)
+* This guide applies to Visual Studio 2015, but you shouldn't have any trouble following it with Xamarin Studio or other version of Visual Studio. (you can refer to the [Xamarin guides](http://developer.xamarin.com/guides/cross-platform/getting_started/introducing_xamarin_studio/) anyway)
 * Make sure you have Xamarin installed (which will also install the Xamarin Visual Studio Plugin)

 ## Create Project

-Open Visual Studio 2013 Community.
+Open Visual Studio 2015 Community.

 * 1) File => New => Project